bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 			= (`ast (`+ ?a ?b))

 The `` `ast `` tag instructs the compiler to treat the 2nd element of the outer form as an AST element.
-Here this is again a tagged form implementing addition as the operation `` `+ `` bound to the variables `?a` and `?b`.
+Here this is again a tagged union implementing addition as the operation `` `+ `` bound to the variables `?a` and `?b`.

-The tagged form notations gives AST implementations a lisp like appearance that also comes with a lot of the flexibility of a lisp like language.
+The tagged union notations gives AST implementations a lisp like appearance that also comes with a lot of the flexibility of a lisp like language.
 The most important one might be that it allows to implement almost everything in the language itself.
 Only the transformation to actual machine code or another